gregmajor/gregmajor.github.io/_posts/2016-02-11-printing-patents-from-the-past.markdown

 # Summary

 Wow!
-We live in an exciting time where new technology and ideas emerge every day.
+We live in an exciting time where new technology and ideas emerge constantly.
 Just a few years ago bringing a nearly 100 year old object to life with computers and personal 3D printers was virtually unheard of.
-Today you hold a small part of the future - a future you will be an important part of - in your hands.
-Enjoy your bookmark!
+Today, it's almost as easy as printing your homework and it gets faster and easier every day!
+I hope this article inspires you to become an inventor.
+The future needs _you_!